 - 2.A.
-The institution operates with integrity in its financial, academic, personnel, and auxiliary functions; it establishes and follows policies and processes for fair and ethical behavior on the part of its governing board, administration, faculty, and staff. - 2.B.
+The institution operates with integrity in its financial, academic, personnel, and auxiliary functions; it establishes and follows fair and ethical policies and processes for its governing board, administration, faculty, and staff. - 2.B.
 The institution presents itself clearly and completely to its students and to the public with regard to its programs, requirements, faculty and staff, costs to students, control, and accreditation relationships. - 2.C.
 The governing board of the institution is sufficiently autonomous to make decisions in the best interest of the institution and to assure its integrity. - 1.
 The governing board's deliberations reflect priorities to preserve and enhance the institution. - 2.
 The governing board reviews and considers the reasonable and relevant interests of the institution's internal and external constituencies during its decision-making deliberations. - 3.
 The governing board preserves its independence from undue influence on the part of donors, elected officials, ownership interests, or other external parties when such influence would not be in the best interest of the institution. - 4.
 The governing board delegates day-to-day management of the institution to the administration and expects the faculty to oversee academic matters. - 2.D.
 The institution is committed to freedom of expression and the pursuit of truth in teaching and learning. - 2.E.
-The institution's policies and procedures call for responsible acquisition, discovery and application of knowledge by its faculty, students, and staff. - 1.
+The institution ensures that faculty, students, and staff acquire, discover, and apply knowledge responsibly. - 1.
 The institution provides effective oversight and support services to ensure the integrity of research and scholarly practice conducted by its faculty, staff, and students. - 2.
 Students are offered guidance in the ethical use of information resources. - 3.
 The institution has and enforces policies on academic honesty and integrity.

 Criterion Three.
-Teaching and Learning: Quality, Resources, and Support The institution provides high quality education, wherever and however its offerings are delivered.
+Teaching and Learning: Quality, Resources, and Support

+The institution provides high quality education, wherever and however its offerings are delivered.